TERRA Environmental Research Institute

 TERRA Environmental Research Institute is a secondary school in Miami, Florida, United States that opened in 2009.
 It is a LEED certified school.

 This school has three magnet academies: Biomedical Research, Robotics & Engineering, and Environmental Research.
 Students have the option of supplementing their academy in the sophomore and junior year with the AP Capstone Program.
 The school was built to continue research while benefiting the environment.
 It offers many advanced programs, with some freshmen already being enrolled in Chemistry and Pre-Calculus the opening year.

 Admissions

 As a magnet school, TERRA requires a minimum GPA of 2.5 in all Core classes, a 2.0 GPA in conduct, and effort grades of 2 or higher on a 3 point scale.
 Applicants must also have taken Algebra I and Physical Science before their freshman year.
 No more than 10 unexcused absences are permissible for admissions.

 Academics

-Terra has an alternating three-block schedule, with a total of six class periods: One of these periods must be a course from the student's respective academy, four from their core classes (mathematics, language arts, science, and social studies), and one elective.
+Terra has an rotating (1, 3, 5; 2, 4, 6; 3, 5, 1; 4, 6, 2; 5, 1, 3; 6, 2, 4) three-block schedule, with a total of six class periods: One of these periods must be a course from the student's respective academy, four from their core classes (mathematics, language arts, science, and social studies), and one elective.

 More than 20 Advanced Placement classes are offered across a variety of subjects, including: